Risk and Crisis

 Emerging Risks

-GPSC recognizes and is aware of short-term, medium-term, and long-term emerging risks that can impact the Company as well as risks and opportunities that may arise from the management of such risks.
-To this end, GPSC identifies emerging risks that will impact its business strategies and targets and will result in loss of opportunities for the Company if they are not appropriately managed.
-GPSC has assessed the emerging risks, evaluated their impacts, as well as defined mitigation actions to manage those risks effectively.
+GPSC recognizes and is aware of short-term and medium-term emerging risks that can impact the Company as well as risks and opportunities that may arise from the management of such risks.
+To this end, GPSC identifies emerging risks that. will impact its business strategies and targets and will result in loss of opportunities for the Company if they are not appropriately managed.
+GPSC has assessed the emerging risks, analyzed their potential impacts, and established courses of action to manage those risks effectively.

 Emerging Risks Risk level Time